Friday Questions & Answers: You down with BBT? | Conceivable

 How do I track my BBT?

-The easiest way to track your BBT is to take take your temperature by mouth each morning just after you wake up, but before you get out of bed or move around too much.
+The easiest way to track your BBT is to take your temperature by mouth each morning just after you wake up, but before you get out of bed or move around too much.
 The less you move before taking your temperature, and the more consistent you are about taking it at the same time everyday, the more accurate these readings will be.

 Do I need a fancy thermometer to track my BBT?